How To Buy a Prepaid Sim Card in the UK

 sim cards for sale on the argos website in september 2022. screenshot shows 3 sim cards from voxi, smarty and EE.

-In general, all networks have good overall coverage for 3G and 4G.
+In general, all networks have good overall coverage for 3G and 4G in most large towns/cities.
 In major cities such as London, Edinburgh, and Manchester you’ll find decent 5G coverage from all major networks.
 When in remote areas, coverage can be spotty but from my personal experience, EE is normally really reliable with o2 following shortly behind.
-I personally find Three to be the least reliable network when I am in remote areas such as the Scottish Highlands and Cornwall.
+I personally find Vodafone to be the least reliable network overall.
+Three is OK in cities/towns but when I am in remote areas such as the Scottish Highlands and Cornwall it can have a slow speed or bad signal.
 But cost-wise, EE is the most expensive network so you do have to pay extra for access to their better coverage.

 In-Store Sim Card Offers